dustypomerleau/eye-notes/README.md

 # Why are you using plain text files instead of Word documents or PDFs?

 Text files are tiny.
 This entire repository is smaller than your favorite Technotronic song (I know, it's hard to pick a favorite).
-Text files are easily indexed, which means you won't have any trouble searching the entire repository for a given keyword.
+Text files are easily indexed, which means you won't have any trouble searching within the files for a given keyword.
 We all love our formatting (and hate everyone else's formatting), but ultimately it ends up being a distraction.
 Text files keep you focused on content.
 They also work great with Git's version control.
 If you want to perform version control on binary blobs like Microsoft Word files, you have to keep a new copy of the file every time you modify it.
 This quickly gets out of hand.
-If you need to modify the files, using plain text gives you access to powerful text editors (see below).
+If you need to search or modify the files, using plain text gives you access to powerful text editors (see below).

 # How should I view the files?

 The beauty of plain text is that you can open it anywhere (even in your web browser).
 Having said that, if you use Microsoft Notepad to view the files, you probably won't fall in love with plain text.
 As mentioned above, if you just want to read the notes, use the GitHub web interface or the iOctocat mobile app.
+The desktop version of GitHub has a `search this repository` field at the top, which you can use to find keywords across all documents.

 If you really want to see the power of text files, you should download a decent text editor.
-A good text editor will let you store all the files in an organized project, enabling you to perform actions (like search, or find and replace) across all of the files at the same time.
+A good text editor will let you store all the files in an organized project, enabling you to perform actions (edits, search, find and replace) across all of the files at the same time.
 [Atom][] is an excellent free text editor.
-I use [Sublime Text][], which is also great (but not free). **NOTE:** Some built-in file viewers, like the one in the Dropbox mobile app, don't properly display the level of indentation, and can make **eye-notes** nearly unreadable.
+I use [Sublime Text][], which is also great (but not free).

+**NOTE:** Some built-in file viewers, like the one in the Dropbox mobile app, don't properly display the level of indentation, and can make **eye-notes** nearly unreadable.

 # How do I know when you've pushed an update?